Services

 Dentures

-Full dentures are for patients with no remaining natural teeth.
-They use a patient’s remaining bony ridge for retention.
+Dentures are for patients who have no remaining natural teeth or require replacement of all teeth in an arch.
+Removable dentures are a prosthesis placed in the mouth containing replacement teeth, they use a patient’s remaining bony ridge for retention.
+Complete dentures are designed to be removable without the assistance of a dental professional.
 Dentures can also be used in conjunction with implants for added retention.
-Learn more about our denture procedures.

 Invisalign®